 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-Redirection or misdirection, were you aware that the mattress industry and the government is now protecting us from ourselves?
+Redirection or misdirection, were you aware that the mattress industry and the government are now protecting us from ourselves?
 You may want to research for yourself.
 There is a new mattress safety law and whether you smoke or not isn’t the issue.
-The issue in question is, are we any safer in our beds than we were before the new mattress law went in to affect?
+The issue in question is, are we any safer in our beds than we were before the new mattress law went into effect?
+Are you afraid of your mattress?

 Approximately 300 deaths a year and over a thousand injuries.

 The CPSC has required that all mattress prototypes must pass 3 timed burn tests.
 The heat is measured in BTU’s.
 If the heat exceeds the mandated levels they all fail and expensive research & development of a mattress that can pass mandated testing then continues.
-Mountains of traceable paperwork must follow a mattresses manufacturing process which is time consuming and expensive.
+Mountains of traceable paperwork must follow a mattress manufacturing process which is time-consuming and expensive.

 This has been fairly secretive by mattress manufacturers who are required by law to disclose mattress contents on the “Do Not Remove Under Penalty of Law Label”.
 Strangely they are not required to disclose how they made the bed “safer” for you and your family.
 Is it because the CPSC was blinded by their lofty ambitions to make mattresses “safer” for a few of us that they overlooked the masses of people that would have been otherwise unaffected had they just left well enough alone?